Topological Data Analysis in Air Traffic Management: the shape of big flight data sets

 On the way to attach the problem, we have to define a distance to measure the deviation between a planned trajectory and the one the airplane finally did.
 Each trajectory is given as a set of $4$--dimensional ordered points which have the following configuration: We want to define a distance between two points with that form.
 For this purpose and to clarify the explanation, suppose we have two points $(t_0,L_0,l_0,a_o)$ and $(t_1,L_1,l_1,a_1)$ where $t_0=t_1$.

 Firstly, we consider the \textit{haversine} distance for the latitude and longitude coordinates.
-This determines the great-circle distance between two points on a sphere given their longitudes and latitudes.
+This calculates the great-circle distance between two points on a sphere based on their longitudes and latitudes.
 Although the earth is not a perfect round sphere, the haversine distance will be a very good approximation of the real latitude-longitude distance, since we are going to compute mostly distances in Europe.
 For the altitude coordinate, we simply compute the absolute value of the difference between $a_0$ and $a_1$.